 Remind your children that what is posted online is there forever.

 There is no taking back what has been posted in a blog or on a social networking site.
-This can have far-reaching effects in the future, as future employers can access this information when deciding whether or not to give you a job.
+This can have far-reaching effects in the future, as future employers can access this information when deciding whether or not to extend the offer of employment.
 For the predator, online information is used to blackmail the child if they try to get out of the so-called "relationship."
-Often these perpetrators will demand that the child send more pictures (or more explicit ones) in order for him to keep from sending the ones he already has to everyone he knows and using them against the young person in other ways.
+Often these perpetrators will demand that the child send more pictures (or more explicit ones) in order for him/her to keep from sending the ones he/she already has to everyone he/she knows and using them against the young person in other ways.

 Young People and Explicit Photos